 Section 3 information - Procurement and Modernization

-Section 3 (24 CFR 75) is a provision of the Housing and Urban Development Act of 1968, as amended (12 U.S.C.
+Section 3 (24 CFR 75) is a Provision of the Housing and Urban Development Act of 1968, as amended (12 U.S.C.
 1701u).
-The purpose of Section 3 to ensure that employment and other economic opportunities generated by the U.S. Department of Housing and Urban Development (HUD) financial assistance to the Medford Housing Authority, to the greatest extent feasible, and consistent with existing Federal, State and local laws and regulations, be directed to low- and very low-income persons (Section 3 Workers), particularly those who are recipients of government assistance for housing (Targeted Section 3 Workers), and to business concerns which provide economic opportunities to low- and very low-income persons (Section 3 Business Concerns).
+The purpose of Section 3 is to ensure that employment and other economic opportunities generated by the U.S. Department of Housing and Urban Development (HUD) Public Housing Federal Financial Assistance, to the greatest extent feasible, and consistent with existing Federal, State and local laws and regulations, be directed to low- and very low-income persons (Section 3 Workers), particularly those who are recipients of government assistance (Targeted Section 3 Workers), and to business concerns which provide economic opportunities to low and very low-income persons (Section 3 Business Concerns).
 Contractors are required to report monthly on the total number of Labor Hours worked under a Section 3 Covered Contract by all employees, and of the total hours worked under the contract, how many hours were worked by Targeted Section 3 Workers and/or Section 3 Workers.
 Reporting benchmarks of Labor Hours to meet the Section 3 requirements under a Section 3 Covered Contract are twenty-five percent (25%) of all employee Labor Hours will be worked by Section 3 Workers and five percent (5%) will be worked by Targeted Section 3 Workers.
 A Targeted Section 3 Worker’s Labor Hours may be credited under both Section 3 Workers and Targeted Section 3 Worker’s reported hours.
 All Labor Hours worked by employees of verified Section 3 Business Concerns are defined as both Section 3 Workers and Targeted Section 3 Workers for the duration of a contract.
 Contractors who do not meet the goals must report on the efforts utilized to meet the obligations under a Section 3 Covered Contract.